Verdagon/Vale/docs/Generics.md

 struct Raza<A, B, C> { ... }
 impl<I, J> ISpaceship<int, I, J> for Raza<I, J>;

-func moo<Y, Z>(self &Raza<Y, Z>, bork int) where exists drop(Y)void { ... }
+func launch<Y, Z>(self &Raza<Y, Z>, bork int) where exists drop(Y)void { ... }
 ```

-Right now we have ISpaceship, moo, and the impl ("ri").
+Right now we have ISpaceship, launch, and the impl ("ri").

-We want to locate that moo/Raza override, similarly to the above conceptual
+We want to locate that launch/Raza override, similarly to this conceptual "dispatcher" function:
-match-dispatching function:

 ```
-func moo<Y, Z>(virtual self &ISpaceship<int, Y, Z>, bork int)
+func launch<Y, Z>(virtual self &ISpaceship<int, Y, Z>, bork int)
 where exists drop(Y)void {
   self match {
-    raza &Raza<Y, Z> => moo(raza, bork)
+    raza &Raza<Y, Z> => launch(raza, bork)
   }
 }
 ```

-The first step is figuring out this function's inner environment, so we can
-later use it to resolve our moo override.
+The first step is figuring out the dispatcher's inner environment, so we can later use it to resolve our `launch` override.

+## Step 1: Get The Compiled Impl's Interface, In Terms of Dispatcher (GTCII)

 Start by compiling the impl, supplying any placeholders for it.